clipperhouse/jargon/numbers/README.md

 ### Command line

-Assuming you have installed the [Jargon CLI](https://github.com/clipperhouse/jargon#command-line), use the `-num` flag to specify this numbers dictionary.
+Assuming you have installed the [Jargon CLI](https://github.com/clipperhouse/jargon#command-line), use the `-num` flag to specify this numbers filter.

 ```bash
 echo "The U.S. population is around 3 hundred million people" | jargon -num